hummxt/quiz-app/README.md

 # Quiz App

 ## Description
-Simple Quiz App that allows to take a quiz with
+Simple Quiz App that allows to take a quiz with your specific questions that you added.

 ## Techlonogies used
 - React JS